-ACTIVITY POTENTIAL IMPACT MITIGATION TYPE TIME PERIOD FOR COMPLIANCE WITH STANDARDS

-IMPLEMENTATION

-No waste may be buried or burned on the

-site.

-No chemicals or hazardous materials may

-be stored at the prospecting area.

-It is important that any significant spillage of

-chemicals, fuels etc. during the lifespan of

-the prospecting activities is reported to the

-Department of Water and Sanitation and

-other relevant authorities.

-To lower the risk of accidental hydrocarbon

-spillages all machinery must be parked at

-the prospecting area with drip trays placed

-underneath stationary vehicles.

-Any event resulting in the spill or leak of

-hydrocarbons or any other hazardous

-solvents into the ground and/or water

-resources, must be reported within the

-prescribed timeframes to all relevant

-authorities, including the Directorate:

-Pollution and Chemicals Management.

-Containment, clean-up and remediation

-must commence immediately in the case of

-NEMA section 30 incidents, and the

-necessary documentation must be

-completed and submitted within the

-prescribed timeframes.
+ACTIVITY POTENTIAL IMPACT MITIGATION TYPE TIME PERIOD FOR IMPLEMENTATION COMPLIANCE WITH STANDARDS No waste may be buried or burned on the site.
+No chemicals or hazardous materials may be stored at the prospecting area.
+It is important that any significant spillage of chemicals, fuels etc. during the lifespan of the prospecting activities is reported to the Department of Water and Sanitation and other relevant authorities.
+To lower the risk of accidental hydrocarbon spillages all machinery must be parked at the prospecting area with drip trays placed underneath stationary vehicles.
+Any event resulting in the spill or leak of hydrocarbons or any other hazardous solvents into the ground and/or water resources, must be reported within the prescribed timeframes to all relevant authorities, including the Directorate: Pollution and Chemicals Management.
+Containment, clean-up and remediation must commence immediately in the case of NEMA section 30 incidents, and the necessary documentation must be completed and submitted within the prescribed timeframes.

 ACTIVITY POTENTIAL IMPACT MITIGATION TYPE TIME PERIOD FOR IMPLEMENTATION COMPLIANCE WITH STANDARDS Planning and surface sampling phase Potential impact on areas/infrastructure of heritage or cultural concern.
 All prospecting must be confined to the development footprint area.
-A Phase 1 HIA needs to be conducted before prospecting.
+Although the likelihood of encountering significant heritage resources is low, a Phase 1 HIA must be conducted before prospecting, as required by SAHRA.
 Once the drill sites have been confirmed these areas have to be subjected to a heritage walk down, this should be conducted prior to the commencement of prospecting activities.
 If during the pre-construction phase, construction, operations or closure phases of this project, any person employed by the developer, one of its subsidiaries, contractors and subcontractors, or service provider, finds any artefact of cultural significance or heritage site, this person must cease work at the site of the find and report this find to their immediate supervisor, and through their supervisor to the senior on-site manager.
-It is the responsibility of the senior on-site Manager to make an initial assessment of the extent of the find and confirm the extent of the work stoppage in that area.
+It is the responsibility of the senior on-site Manager to make an initial assessment of the work stoppage in that area.
 Personnel involved in the shallow pit sampling must be instructed to be alert for the occurrence of fossil bones.
 Fossil bones may also be noticed weathering out in the sides of old prospecting excavations or exposed in the adjacent spoil heaps of excavated material.
 In the event of such discoveries the Fossil Finds Procedure.
-The senior on-site Manager must inform the ECO of the chance find and its immediate impact on operations.
-The ECO must then Throughout the operational phase.
+Throughout the operational phase.
 Cultural/heritage aspects must be managed in accordance with the: NHRA, 1999